uqlutzavr/final-project/README.md

 ```
 NOTE: iam_profile change to yours or it will use defalt profle

+2. Connect to your cluster
+ ''' sh
+aws eks update-kubeconfig --region region-code --name my-cluster
+''''

+3. Add manifests files to your cluster
+'''sh
+kubectl apply -f ./src/k8s/deployment-app.yml -f ./src/k8s/loadbalancer-app.yml -f ./src/k8s/ingress-app.yml

-2. When cluster will be created you have to create record name for the app in the route53
+4. When cluster will be created you have to create record name for the app in the route53